Guovin/TV/docs/tutorial-EN.md

 ### 1. Install Python

-Please download and install Python from the official website.
+Please download and install Python from the official website, and choose to add Python to the system environment variable Path during installation.

 ### 2. Run the Update

-Run the following commands in the terminal under the project directory:
+Open the terminal CMD under the project directory and run the following commands in order:

 ```python
 pip3 install pipenv